Solid-liquid phase diagrams

 The weight function naturally defines the integration range because as , making the integral convergent over this range.
 This range is also connected to specific problems, such as the radial part of the wave functions in quantum mechanics.
 In the context of the hydrogen atom, represents a distance, which is always non-negative.

-To prove eq453, we multiply the generating function for the associated Laguerre polynomials (see eq448) for and to give
+To prove eq438, we multiply eq430 for and to give

 Multiplying through by and integrating with respect to yields

-Previous article: REcurrence relations of the associated Laguerre polynomials
+Previous article: Recurrence relations of the Laguerre polynomials

 Content page of quantum mechanics